-Resident access to outside confidential support services and legal respresentation

-Lancaster County Youth Intervention Center PREA Policy

-Visiting Policy

-Telephone Policy

-Resident PREA Orientation

-Resident Caseworker PREA Education

-Resident Monthly Refresher PREA Education

-Resident PREA Brochures

-Spanish and English Posters

-Resident Handbooks

-MOU with Lancaster YWCA

-PREA Manager/Director

-Ten Random residents

-YWCA Director (by phone prior to onsite)

-The PREA Policy outlines that the Youth Center will provide residents with access to confidential emotional support services through the Lancaster County YWCA, a member of the Pennsylvania Coalition Against Rape.
+115.353 Resident access to outside confidential support services and legal representation Auditor Overall Determination: Meets Standard Auditor Discussion Documents Reviewed: Pre-Audit Questionnaire Lancaster County Youth Intervention Center PREA Policy Visiting Policy Telephone Policy Resident PREA Orientation Resident Caseworker PREA Education Resident Monthly Refresher PREA Education Resident PREA Brochures Spanish and English Posters Resident Handbooks MOU with Lancaster YWCA Interviews: PREA Coordinator PREA Manager/Director Ten Random residents YWCA Director (by phone prior to onsite) The PREA Policy outlines that the Youth Center will provide residents with access to confidential emotional support services through the Lancaster County YWCA, a member of the Pennsylvania Coalition Against Rape.
 Posters in both Spanish and English, are posted throughout the facility, with the name, phone number and address for this service.
 The Resident handbooks and the education that they receive at different intervals throughout their stay also includes what services are offered and how to contact this agency to access these services.

-The Director described the MOU with the Lancaster YWCA, a PCAR and the services that they offer.
-The MOU was reviewed and I spoke to the Director there by telephone prior to the Audit to confirm the services offered in the MOU.
+The Facility Director described the MOU with the Lancaster YWCA, a member of the Pa.
+Coalition Against Rape (PCAR) and the services that they offer.
+The MOU was reviewed and I spoke to the Director of the Victim Advocacy Program at the YWCA on 9-26-19 by telephone prior to the Audit to confirm the services offered in the MOU.
 The residents who were interviewed in both Shelter and Detention state that they can make and receive phone calls.
 All stated that they can make a phone call to parents or guardians at least once a week, but depending on their level, they can make two or three calls.
 Visiting by parents/grandparents/guardians is twice a week.
 Some shelter residents also receive home visits or community outings with parents.
+Other Shelter resident attend school in the community and are picked up and returned by the School District each day.
 Probation officers, caseworkers, and attorneys are not subject to the visiting or telephone policy and can visit when it is convenient.
 The residents that were interviewed state that they usually see the Public Defender before Court.
 One Detention resident stated that he had a private attorney who he spoke to and has seen several times.
 Another Detention resident stated he had not seen his attorney and wished to.
-This information was passed on to the trainer.
+This information was passed on to the Detention Supervisor.
+37

-Some residents were able to tell me about the services offered through the YWCA because they stated they had used them before or a family member had.
-Other residents were unable to tell me about the services.
+The Director states that each Monday the facility distributes a "call list" and the resident signs up if they want to speak to their PO, PD, OCY worke,r etc and the facility emails this list to that County Department.
+All 10 residents who were interviewed were able to tell me that there are outside services offered for sexual abuse but two of the ten residents were unable to tell me about the services offered through the YWCA.
 I directed them to the poster in the visiting room we were in and they were able to discuss this.
 This information is also provided to them at Intake and at other times during their stay.
 I saw in their files that they had initialed that they had received this information.

-This standard has been met and requires no corrective action.
+This standard has been met and requires no corrective action